-For more information, contact the Secretariat at cbn-jas@cbn.gov.ng and for assistance with author proofs contact the Managing Editor at atinuwa@cbn.gov.ng.
+For more information and assistance, contact the Secretariat at cbn-jas@cbn.gov.ng.

-Types of Articles Articles published in the CBN-JAS encompass a broad range of research topics in applied statistics and fundamental aspects of applied economics and econometrics will be considered for publication.
+Types of Articles

+Articles published in the CBN-JAS encompass a broad range of research topics in applied statistics and fundamental aspects of applied economics and econometrics will be considered for publication.